Early Life & Career

 After graduating from BYU with a B.A. in English, Cheryl worked as a law librarian while her husband finished graduate school.
 She has also worked for the U.S. Census Bureau and the Department of Defense, where she earned the Meritorious Service Award.
 She’s been a freelance writer and editor, an independent contractor, an internet researcher, a newspaper reporter, and a classroom volunteer, but in her heart, she’s always been a teacher.

-Family and Motivation to Serve
+Family & Motivation to Serve

 Cheryl has many hobbies and interests, including writing, traveling, current events, history, quote collecting, and photography.
 She is endlessly fascinated by people, nature, and animals.